sangram-va/SocialMediaApp/README.md

 Additional Enhancements

-Authentication: Use JWT for secure user login and registration.
+Authentication: Used JWT for secure user login and registration.

 UI Improvements: Enhance styling with Styled Components.

-Modals: Use react-modal for pop-up interactions.
+Modals: Used react-modal for pop-up interactions.

-Deployment: Deploy frontend on Vercel/Netlify, backend on Render/Heroku, and database on MongoDB Atlas.